-Unfilled impressions mean money left on the table.
-Lost opportunities mean you just earned nothing for something you worked hard for.
+Unfilled ad impressions mean ad revenue left on the table.
 This is one of the biggest issues the publishers are facing.
 Not a lot of online references out there can precisely pinpoint the best solution as publisher situations differ.

-Based on our extensive ad optimization experience, here’s a guide that will help you troubleshoot, identify the cause of unfilled impression and put an end to this revenue-killer.
+Based on our extensive ad optimization experience, here’s a guide that will help you troubleshoot, identify the cause of the unfilled ad impression and put an end to this revenue-killer.

 Step 2: Click on Reports